-Further information about the way we will seek to mitigate any potential issues arising from these assumptions is outlined in sections 5v and 6.
+Putting plans into action

+Page 20

+Electricity reduction targets and actions 2018/19 emissions baseline Target Image: Ima

-Electricity - 2018/19 emissions baseline: 99.19 tco2e Target Actions 70% reduction in We will invest in photovoltaics across our estate, emissions by 2025 installing on the buildings where practicable to generate our own electricity directly.
-We will also seek to reduce our use of electricity by actively replacing all of our older lighting with LEDs.
-At the same time, we will monitor developments on the national grid and will switch to a renewable energy Have some abovious and supplier if it becomes a feasible, practicable option.
-How our behaviour and organisational culture will also reduce emissions Beyond boundary: we will investigate more innovative approaches to photovoltaic installation, such as multifunctional panel-covered shelters in carparks, to increase our own direct energy generation.
+- We will invest in photovoltaics across our estate, installing on the buildings where practicable to generate our own electricity directly. - We will also seek to reduce our use of electricity by actively replacing all of our older lighting with LEDs. - At the same time, we will monitor developments on the national grid and will switch to a renewable energy supplier if it becomes a feasible, practicable option.

+How our behaviour and organisational culture will also reduce emissions

+Beyond boundary: we will investigate more innovative approaches to photovoltaic installation, such as multifunctional panel-covered shelters in carparks, to increase our own direct energy generation.

 Embed Mission Zero: we will create policies and training materials to support staff in making energy efficiencies across our estate.

 Early action: we will utilise our smart meter monitoring to understand the breakdown of electricity use by certain pieces of infrastructure, our peak use patterns, and automate switch offs where possible.

-Work we've done so far We are actively replacing our lighting with LED replacements, including the lighting within our HQ.
+Work we've done so far

+We are actively replacing our lighting with LED replacements, including the lighting within our HQ.

 This includes lux sensors, which ensured lights are not triggered on during daylight hours.
-Lux sensors are estimated to reduce our electricity use by 1 tCo2e each year.
+Lux sensors are estimated to reduce our electricity use by 1 tCO2e each year.

+Transport reduction targets and actions

-Transport - 2018/19 emissions baseline: 97.31 tco2e 90% reduction in emissions by 2031 Our priority action is to incrementally increase the proportion of journeys undertaken in an electric vehicle as opposed to a fossil fuel vehicle and looking to procure larger maintenance vehicles when they become available.
-We will also seek to reduce the amount of miles travelled, whilst maintaining responsibilities that require us to travel across the National Park.
+- Our priority action is to incrementally increase the proportion of journeys undertaken in an electric vehicle as opposed to a fossil fuel vehicle and looking to procure larger maintenance vehicles when they become available. - We will also seek to reduce the amount of miles travelled, whilst maintaining responsibilities that require us to travel across the National Park.
 We will do this by reviewing our service provision, finding alternative modes of transport, such as active or public transport where possible or reducing the number of journeys to a minimum through innovative approaches.

-How our behaviour and organisational culture will also reduce emissions Embed Mission Zero: where efficient and achievable we will embed the positive remote working practices through policy; for example, promoting greater use of conference call technology instead of travelling to meetings.
+How our behaviour and organisational culture will also reduce emissions

+Embed Mission Zero: where efficient and achievable we will embed the positive remote working practices through policy; for example, promoting greater use of conference call technology instead of travelling to meetings.

 People and partnerships: we will support our staff and volunteers in choosing active or public transport and incentivise this wherever possible; for example, investing in electric bikes to reduce the difficulties associated with cycling.

 Beyond boundary: wherever possible, when we install electric vehicle charging points, which in time may become available to partners and the public and potentially generate income.

-Work we've done so far Our Volunteer Rangers carry out important visitor engagement patrols across the National Park and historically, they have relied upon the National Park Authority fleet to do so.
+Work we've done so far

+Our Volunteer Rangers carry out important visitor engagement patrols across the National Park and historically, they have relied upon the National Park Authority fleet to do so.

 However, in the last 6 years we have actively sought to develop opportunities for our Volunteer Rangers to be less dependent on our fleet, with a move to more routes being available on foot or by bike.
 The popularity of these walking and cycling opportunities increases each year, and subsequently we have seen a decrease in the transport emissions associated with volunteering.

+Heating reduction targets and actions 2018/19 emissions baseline Target Image: Colspan="2">Image: Colspan="2" Image: Colspan="2" Image